 celebrated at all areas of water in Bangkok

-- Holiday Attractions: "Be prepared for massive crowds at the Chao Phraya River.
+- Things to Do in December: "Be prepared for massive crowds at the Chao Phraya River.
 It is probably worth going for one of the hotel or restaurant dinners or parties, so as to be able to have a seat."

-- Best for Holiday Attractions Because: For true Thai tradition, experiencing Loy Krathong is a must for any visitor.
+- Best for Things to Do in December Because: For true Thai tradition, experiencing Loy Krathong is a must for any visitor.